Skip to main content

 Babbel

-This app is broken down into lessons that last between 10 and 15 minutes each.
-There are packs of lessons that cover different abilities, including those tailored to both beginners and advanced learners.
-The app teaches you a range of words and phrases, and challenges you to spell them out, speak them aloud, and fit them into sentences.
+This app is divided into lessons that last 10 to 15 minutes each.
+Packages of lessons cover different abilities, including those tailored to beginners and advanced learners.
+The app teaches a range of words and phrases and challenges you to spell them out, speak them aloud, and fit them into sentences.

-A nice thing about Babbel is that it focuses on conversational learning and it explains grammar rules as you progress.
-Filling in the gaps in mock conversations is fun and the lessons progress in a logical, traditional manner, starting with basic conversational phrases that you’ll want to master.
+A nice thing about Babbel is that it focuses on conversational learning and explains grammar rules as you progress.
+Filling in the gaps in mock conversations is fun, and the lessons progress logically, traditionally, starting with basic conversational phrases you’ll want to master.
 You can also download lessons to work through while you’re offline.

-The app design is a bit rough around the edges and we found that the software’s voice recognition doesn’t always work the way it’s intended to.
-Also, though you get one lesson for free with Babbel, you have to pay from $7 a month if you want full access to the learning materials for a single language.
+The app design is a little rough around the edges, and the software’s voice recognition doesn’t always work as intended.
+Also, though you get one lesson for free with Babbel, you have to pay if you want full access to the learning materials for a single language.
+These prices differ depending on your location and the duration of your subscription.

 Android iOS